 Scott is grateful for great medical care, from Dr Feia HCMC, Dr Stish, and now Dr Kwon of Mayo.
 He also is very thankful to his family and friends who are a great support to him in this journey.
 The verse Katy and Scott both repeat, regularly, is that " I can do anything through Christ who strengthens me."

-Scott is now getting ready to retire and pursue his next challenge, to cycle around all the exterior states as a fundraiser for prostate cancer and to raise awareness.
+Scott is retired and ready to pursue his next challenge, to cycle around all the exterior states as a fundraiser for prostate cancer and to raise awareness.
 He also wants to show by example that you can live a full life with stage four cancer.
-He anticipates starting the trip summer 2023 and is actively training for it now.
+He anticipates starting the trip this summer and is actively training for it now.